-On a daily basis, manufacturers have to carefully design their next CPU models to make sure that they stack up well to the competition and deliver a solid product that will make their consumers happy.
-That means achieving a realistic but harmonious balance between cores, clock speed, and architecture.
+Manufacturers have carefully designed their CPU models to make sure they stack up well to the competition and deliver a solid product that will make their consumers happy.
+That means achieving a realistic but harmonious balance between cores, clock speed, and price.

 Why Cores Are Important